 The IRS places an annual dollar limit on the amount of Pre-tax Contributions you can make to the Plan during any Plan Year.
-In 2018, you are able to contribute up to \$18,500 as Pretax Contributions to the Plan.
+In 2018, you were able to contribute up to \$18,500 as Pre-tax Contributions to the Plan.
 The IRS also places an annual dollar limit on the amount of Catch-up Contributions you can make to the Plan during any Plan Year.
 In 2018, you are able to contribute up to \$6,000 as Catch-up Contributions to the Plan.
-These limits will be periodically adjusted by the IRS for cost of living increases.
+The foregoing limits are periodically adjusted by the IRS for cost of living increases.